postmanlabs/labs-docs/v6/postman_for_publishers/api_network/api_submission_guidelines.md

 ### Why adhere to guidelines?

 Postman's API Network makes API consumption very easy.
-If you are building APIs that can be consumed by public, you can publish them to Postman's API network and users can directly “Run in Postman”.
-To publish your APIs to Postman's API network, ensure your APIs adhere to a set of guidelines outlined by Postman.
+If you are building APIs that can be consumed by public, you can publish them to Postman's API network and users can directly import your collection through “Run in Postman”.
+To publish your API to Postman's API network, ensure your API documentation adheres to a set of guidelines outlined by Postman.

-### API submission requirements
+### API submission guidelines

-To ensure your APIs have a wider adoption, adhere to the following guidelines:
+To ensure your APIs have a wider adoption, your API documentation adhere to the following guidelines:

 #### 1. Logo

    All teams submitting to API Network must have an updated logo.
+This logo will be displayed on your documentation.
 Logo gives you a better identity and helps users easily associate the API with your company.

-#### 2. API Name & Description
+#### 2. API Name & Objective ...............

-   An appropriate name and a proper description helps explain your API’s intended use.
+   An appropriate name and a proper objective helps explain your API’s intended use.
 The following illustrates an example:

    [![name and desc](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Network-Name-Desc2.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Network-Name-Desc2.png)

 #### 3. Authentication

-   All API Network submissions should clearly explain steps for authentication in detail.
+   Your API documentation should clearly explain steps for authentication in detail.
 This helps your API users get started easily.

    **Note:** If there are authorization tokens in the request headers replace them with a placeholder.
 This makes your documentation secure and readable.
 The following screen illustrates this: